-The Public Affairs Section (PAS) of the U.S. Embassy administers the Small Grants Program of the U.S. Embassy Democracy Commission, which gives small grants to non-governmental organizations, academic or research institutions and other organizations.
-The Democracy Commission at the Embassy of the United States of America was established in 1994 to enable the Embassy to support non-commercial projects to advance democracy and democratic values in Kyrgyzstan, to support development of the civil society based on rule of law and respect for human rights.
-The Democracy Commission will award grants on a competitive basis, depending on the availability of funds.
+The Public Affairs Section (PAS) of U.S. Embassy Bishkek administers the Democracy Commission Small Grants Program, which gives small grants to non-governmental organizations, academic or research institutions, and other organizations.
+The Democracy Commission was established in 1994 to enable U.S. Embassy Bishkek to support non-commercial projects to advance democracy and democratic values in Kyrgyzstan, to support development of the civil society based on rule of law, and respect for human rights.
+The Democracy Commission will award grants on a competitive basis, pending on the availability of funds.

 Call for Grant Proposals

-The U.S. Embassy announces the 2018 Spring Round of the Democracy Commission Small Grants Program.
-Complete applications must be received by May 31, 2018.
+U.S. Embassy Bishkek announces the 2018 Fall Round of the Democracy Commission Small Grants Program.
+Complete applications must be received by December 12, 2018.
 This program supports the development of Kyrgyzstan’s democratic institutions and civil society by competitively awarding small grants to Kyrgyz nonprofit, nongovernmental organizations (NGOs) and associations, nonprofit civil society organizations (CSOs), and independent local media organizations.
 State bodies are encouraged to work with NGOs to submit applications.
-Maximum grant award is $50,000 with the average grant at $25,000 or less.
+The maximum grant award is $50,000 with the average grant at $25,000 or less.

 - promotion of a robust civil society that advances the civil rights of all population segments

 - strengthening social partnership and dialogue among government and civil society organizations

 - promoting rule of law and legal reform

 - inter-faith and inter-ethnic dialogue; religious freedom (religious activities which advance or inhibit one religion over another, or one interpretation of a religion over another will not be considered).